-The academic study of Peace and Conflict is a relatively new field which emerged after World War Two.
+The academic study of Peace and Conflict is now almost sixty years old, emerging after World War Two.
 While there are many graduate programs in this field, Messiah College’s Program in Peace and Conflict Studies is one of only a few undergraduate programs in the US which offer both a major and a minor.

 All academic programs at Messiah College seek to create and maintain academic excellence, and in the context of the Peace and Conflict Studies this means that: